 The lagging is placed outside of the posts on the first set and outside of the bridges on the second set.
-The lagging from the second to third sets, and so on, is driven through the spaces between the posts and bridges of the second set slightly outward so and bridges of the second set slightly outward so that it will come outside of the bridge on the next set.
+The lagging from the second to third sets, and so on, is driven through the spaces between the posts and bridges of the second set slightly outward so that it will come outside of the bridge on the next set.
 A similar procedure is followed for the lagging driven over the caps.
 The lagging is driven forward as the ground is excavated.
 When the lagging has been driven forward about half of a set-length a false set is placed to guide it.
-When the full set-length has been driven the set is put in place, the lagging driven forward over the bridges, and the false set removed, allowing the lagging to be pressed against the bridges of the completed set.
-The sets are usually placed 4 feet centre to centre and lagging $4\frac{1}{2}$ to 5 feet in length is used.
+When the full setlength has been driven the set is put in place, the lagging driven forward over the bridges, and the false set removed, allowing the lagging to be pressed against the bridges of the completed set.
+The sets are usually placed 4 feet centre to centre and lagging 41/2 to 5 feet in length is used.
 The operation is continued as long as necessary.